orey/papers/docs/articles/conf-mgt.md

 For an external eye, the three first surprising facts of \ah\ \cm\ are:
 \begin{itemize}
-\item The H/C product is represented as a tree with all product options (so-called ``150\%'', see Fig.~\ref{fig:cm-01-h175ps}),
+\item The H/C product is represented as a tree with all product options (so-called ``150\%'', see Fig.~\ref{fig:cm-01-aircraftps}),
 \item The tree classifies the various data, but only the leaves support the real content and the applicabilities (single level \cm);
 \item It requires a ``calculation process'' to see the real configuration of a specific instance of H/C\footnote{We will use the term MSN (Manufacturer Serial Number) in the rest of the document.}.
 \end{itemize}

 In the software industry, there is no notion of ``configuration calculation'', whatever the complexity of the various ``builds'' (equivalent to MSN).

-\imagepng{cm-01-h175ps}{H175 product structure}{0.7}
+\imagepng{cm-01-aircraftps}{aircraft product structure}{0.7}

 This filtering mechanism has several structural important drawbacks.

 %---------------------------------subsection
 \subsection{No built-in lifecycle nor stability in time of the result of filtering}

-When calculating the configuration of a H/C, a result of the filtering process is produced\footnote{Generally called ATBB (As To Be Built) in \ah.}.
+When calculating the configuration of a H/C, a result of the filtering process is produced\footnote{Generally called to be built (As To Be Built) in \ah.}.
 This result will be time-sensitive, meaning depending on when this result was calculated, and based on what applicability data were in the database at the time, a later calculation could calculate something else due to a change in applicability data.

-The client of the ATBB will have to manage by himself the ATBB variations over time as long as the ``definitive'' ATBB is not available.
-Indeed, there may never be any definitive ATBB because the product tree is continuously evolving, which is normal.
+The client of the to be built will have to manage by himself the to be built variations over time as long as the ``definitive'' to be built is not available.
+Indeed, there may never be any definitive to be built because the product tree is continuously evolving, which is normal.

-The problem is, when a set of changes were done in the product tree, the new ATBB will reflect those changes but the process will not be able to recalculate in the past the previous ATBB.
+The problem is, when a set of changes were done in the product tree, the new to be built will reflect those changes but the process will not be able to recalculate in the past the previous to be built.

-The problem is, for us, not in the fact that the ATBB changes, but more in the fat that the past ATBB cannot be built again as it was delivered once.
+The problem is, for us, not in the fact that the to be built changes, but more in the fat that the past to be built cannot be built again as it was delivered once.

 %---------------------------------subsection
 \subsection{Sensitiveness to change of calculation rules}